yifso/nteract/USER_GUIDE.md

          ⮑  <Language Kernel> (e.g. Python 3, R, Julia etc.)
 ```

+Or from the command line, run `nteract notebook.ipynb`

 ### Opening a Notebook

 There are several ways to open a notebook in nteract: